wp-plugins/gravity-forms-addons/readme.txt

 <code>add_filter('kws_gf_display_all_fields', create_function('$content', 'return "";') );</code>

 == Changelog ==

+= 3.3 =
+* Next up: improved management of directory column order and visibility!
+* Fixed: Pagination doesn't work when embedding forms in a page and using permalinks
+* Fixed: Back links would always link to the homepage when permalinks are turned off
+* Fixed: Issue with removing certain fields in the edit screen
+* Fixed: Searches on pages without permalinks enabled now won't go to the home page
+* Fixed: Messed up datepicker fields when working with other plugins using date pickers (<a href="http://wordpress.org/support/topic/plugin-gravity-forms-directory-date-picker-conflict">support topic</a>)
+* Fixed: Messed up menu links when navigating from a single entry view
+* Fixed & Improved: Added support for order details in entry view
+* Fixed: Incorrect instructions in the Add Directory form.
+"Allow administrators to edit entries they created." should have been "Allow administrators to edit all entries."
+* Fixed: Issue with full text not showing up in the Directory, even when `fulltext` was enabled
+* Fixed: `compact` now properly implemented.
+This is to better inform content filters.
+* Fixed: Editing an entry in a lightbox now works properly
+* Improved: Added ids to the directory `<th>`, <a href="http://wordpress.org/support/topic/plugin-gravity-forms-directory-set-column-width">as requested</a>
+* Improved: Cleaned up some code
+* Improved: Lead detail editing

 = 3.2.2 =
 * For sites that have "pretty permalinks" turned off